Website Support & Maintenance Agreement

 “Order” means an order placed by the Client with the Agency for the provision of the Service; and

-“Service” means the collective components of the Agency’s support & maintenance service which includes, but is not limited to, telephone support, monitored email support, remote assistance using remote desktop and/or a virtual private network where available, planned or emergency onsite assistance, backups, monthly plugin & framework updates, SSL management, uptime monitoring, and security scanning.
+“Service” means the collective components of the Agency’s support & maintenance service which includes, but is not limited to, telephone support, monitored email support, online support portal, remote assistance using remote desktop and/or a virtual private network where available, planned or emergency onsite assistance, backups, monthly plugin & framework updates, SSL management, uptime monitoring, and security scanning.
 The Client’s chosen Support & Maintenance Package can refer to these components as a whole or to specific parts as the context may require.
 The clause headings used in this Agreement are used for convenience only and are not intended to affect the meaning or interpretation of the terms of this Agreement.

 “Software” means all software used by the Agency in the provision of the Service;